tabbathacrouch/number-chart/README.md

 ## Project Details

-Single page react app that utilizes the useState hook to manage the state of an interactive number chart.
-Select a size 1-20, 1-50, or 1-100 and a color to illustrate patterns.
+A single page react app that utilizes the useState hook to manage the state of an interactive number chart.
+Select the size (1-20, 1-50, or 1-100) and a color to illustrate patterns.
 Additionally, use the 'multiples' buttons to reveal the multiples of 2, 5, or 10.

 ## To run the project: